 Elaborative encoding is a kind of compression but it actually works by adding more information, not less.
 The aim is to align new information with images and places that you know well, to minimize the cognitive energy required to memorize it.

-So, for example – imagine you are a teacher learning your students’ names.
+So, for example – imagine you are a teacher learning your students’ surnames.
 There’s a student called Miller, one called Rivera, and one called Kim.

 For Miller you might imagine him with a little windmill on his head; you could picture Rivera in a boat floating down a river; Kim might look like the cartoon character Kim Possible.